- Additive manufacturing

 Thermal spraying is used for new production as well as repair and maintenance.
-In repair and maintenance, the method often offers cost advantages compared with buying new parts.
-Moreover, it is not unusual that the life-time of the renovated part will increase, leading to increased intervals between preventive maintenance.
+With repair and maintenance, the method often affords cost advantages compared with buying newly-made parts.
+Moreover, it is not unusual for the renovated part to have an increased lifespan which means that the intervals between preventive maintenance can be extended.

-Thermal spraying is a common expression for several different spraying methods, one of which is flame spraying.
-When spraying, the additive material, which can be in the form of powder, wire or sticks, is heated to melting temperature or a practically melted condition.
-The heated material is finely distributed and sprayed by means of a gas flow towards the surface of the piece (the substrate) where it fastens and solidifies.
-The sprayed surface can be used as is or worked to the correct dimensions.
+Thermal spraying is the collective expression for several different spraying methods, one of which is flame spraying.
+When spraying equipment, the additive material, which can be in the form of powder, wire or sticks, is heated to smelting point or a practically smelted condition.
+The heated material is finely powdered and sprayed by means of a gas flow towards the surface of the piece (the substrate) where it fastens and stiffens.
+The surface cover can be used as is or worked to the correct dimensions.

-It is often a component’s surface that limits the life-time since it is exposed to wear, corrosion and/or high temperatures.
+It is often a component’s surface that limits its lifespan.
+It is the surface that is exposed to wear, corrosion and/or high temperatures.
 There are materials and thermal spraying methods for practically every surface quality.